Keys to fair and responsible banking risk assessments

 Fair and responsible banking risk assessments can affect your entire organization

-In the past, three separate risk assessments would take place: one for fair lending; one for unfair, deceptive, or abusive acts and practices (UDAAP); and one for CRA.
-The new approach incorporates the results of those three assessments into a more comprehensive fair and responsible banking risk assessment that measures how well financial services organizations rate as good community stewards.
-Fair and responsible banking risk assessments use data analytics to measure to whom organizations lend, where they lend, and how they treat the customers and communities with which they conduct business.
+In the past, three separate risk assessments took place: one for fair lending; one for unfair, deceptive, or abusive acts and practices (UDAAP); and one for CRA.
+The new approach incorporates the results of those three assessments into a more comprehensive, fair, and responsible banking risk assessment that evaluates how well financial services organizations rate as good community stewards and how they compare to their peers.

-Further, if financial services organizations have the resources available to establish a fair and responsible banking department, they can incorporate data-driven practices that support a more inclusive fair lending program.
+Fair and responsible banking risk assessments use data analytics to measure where organizations lend, to whom they lend, and how they treat the customers and communities with which they conduct business.
+If financial services organizations have the resources available to establish a fair and responsible banking department, they can incorporate data-driven practices that support a more inclusive fair lending program.

 • New products and services development